forgente/docs/docs/administration/backup-and-restore.md

 Before attempting the conversion, ensure that the original database is clean.
 Run `gitea doctor check --all --fix` and `gitea doctor recreate-table` to address common issues.

-Use the `--database` flag to get a Gitea dump with the SQL file in the target format, in this example PostgreSQL: `gitea dump dump --database postgres`, then extract the file `gitea-db.sql` from the generated ZIP file.
+Use the `--database` flag to get a Gitea dump with the SQL file in the target format, in this example PostgreSQL: `gitea dump --database postgres`, then extract the file `gitea-db.sql` from the generated ZIP file.

 Create the PostgreSQL Gitea user and Gitea database.
 Then, import the SQL file as the Gitea user into the Gitea database, using commands such as: